abuiles/ember-101/hands-on.md

 Next we need to add the new template.
-Since we might want to reuse the **form** let's add it in a partial and then include it in the friends new template.
+Since we might want to reuse the **form**, let's add it in a partial and then include it in the friends new template.

-We'll create the **-form** partial in **app/templates/articles/-form.hbs**, remember that partials should be named starting with a dash:
+We'll create the **-form** partial in **app/templates/articles/-form.hbs**.
+Remember, partial names begin with a dash:

 ~~~~~~~~
 <form>